 About Sue Porto

 Sue Porto joined national charity Beanstalk as its Chief Executive Officer in October 2010.

 Prior to this she was Director of The Prince’s Trust South West of England for four years, where she was responsible for the entire operations, management and strategy of the organisation, and before that she worked in the Prison Service for sixteen years where she had national responsibility for Offending Behaviour Programmes, specifically the training and clinical supervision of staff involved in treatment.

 Sue has seen first hand the impact of illiteracy and the very damaging effect it has on the long term life chances of children and young people.
-All too often a lack of literacy leads to a destructive path of underachievemient, social and economic exclusion.
+All too often a lack of literacy leads to a destructive path of underachievement, social and economic exclusion.
 The work of Beanstalk is invaluable in tackling potential illiteracy at an early age.

 Sample interviews with Sue Porto

 If you would like to arrange an interview or get a comment, please contact: